TUM-Dev/NavigaTUM/webclient/README.md

 ## Testing

+> [!NOTE]
-**cypress is currently temporarily disabled to help in the nuxt transition**
+> cypress is currently temporarily disabled to help in the nuxt transition

 For this part of the project, the tests consist mainly of hot-path e2e tests and tests of critical components.
 PRs improving the coverage are very likely to be accepted.